-MELA SCIENCES, INC. 100 LAKESIDE DRIVE, SUITE 100 HORSHAM, PENNNSYLVANIA 19044
+MELA SCIENCES, INC. 100 LAKESIDE DRIVE, SUITE 100 HORSHAM, PENNSYLVANIA 19044

-VOTE BY INTERNET - www.proxyvote.com

-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
+VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 PM.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.